- Sort By Use

 - Contact Us

 Fasoracetam Powder is a nootropic compound in the racetam family of nootropics.
 Racetams encompass a large group of different compounds, all modified from the parent compound Piracetam, which was discovered in the 1960s.
-Fasoracetam’s chemical structure is: (5R)-5-(piperidine-1-carbonyl) pyrrolidin-2-one.
+Fasoracetam’s chemical name is: (5R)-5-(piperidine-1-carbonyl) pyrrolidin-2-one.
+Fasoracetam's structure is fairly different than other racetams, with the acetamide grouping off the 5 position of the 2-Pyrrolidone ring, rather than the open nitrogen off the 1 position like other racetams in its family.
+In addition to that, it has an added piperidine grouping off the acetamide.
+Fasoracetam has a molar mass of 196.25 g/mol and a molecular formula of C10H16N2O2.

 Get more insight by reading Fasoracetam reviews below.